MicrosoftDocs/machine-learning-server-docs/microsoft-r/rserver-install-hadoop-805.md

 ms.custom: ""

 ---
-# Install Microsoft R Server 2016 on Hadoop
+# Install Microsoft R Server 2016 (8.0.5) on Hadoop

-This article explains how to install the latest version of Microsoft R Server 2016 on a Hadoop cluster.
+Older versions of R Server for Hadoop are no longer available on the Microsoft download sites, but if you already have an older distribution, you can follow these instructions to deploy version 8.0.5.
+For the current release, see [Install R Server for Hadoop](rserver-install-hadoop-901.md).

-## What's new in the R Server 2016 installer
+## About the R Server 2016 installer

 Microsoft R Server 2016 provides updated installers that allow you to deploy R Server in fewer steps, enabled in part by a slipstream installation of **Microsoft R Open for R Server 2016** that comes with most dependencies built into the package.
-In addition to the installers, several new features and enhancements are [new in this release](notes/r-server-notes.md).
+In addition to the installers, several new features and enhancements are [new in this release](rserver-whats-new.md).
 If you have an older version of R and would like to upgrade, see [Uninstall Microsoft R Server to upgrade to a newer version](rserver-install-uninstall-upgrade.md) for instructions.

 A summary of setup tasks for R Server 2016 is as follows: